Optimized, end-to-end thiopurine testing

 Testing after therapy initiation

 Metabolite monitoring after initiation of therapy enables clinicians to optimize therapy and identify elevated metabolite concentrations that may result in toxicity.
-Additionally, clinicians should order testing as needed for dose changes, flare-ups, signs of toxicity, and suspicion of noncompliance, as well as in patients who do not respond to therapy as expected.
+This testing is recommended at four weeks post-therapy initiation, 12–16 weeks after therapy initiation, and annually.
+It can also be ordered as needed for dose changes, flare-ups, signs of toxicity, and suspicion of noncompliance, and for patients who do not respond to therapy as expected.

 References